mohammadaliawan/ls-prep/notes.md

 A hash is a data structure that stores items by associated keys.
 Arrays store items by an ordered index.
 Hashes have key-value pairs.
 This creates an associated representation of data.

-Usually hash is created using symbols as keys and any data type as values.
+Usually a hash is created using symbols as keys and any data type as values.

->Ruby-Docs: A Hash is like a dictionary like collection of **unique** keys and their values.
+>Ruby-Docs: A Hash is a dictionary like collection of **unique** keys and their values.
 Also called associative arrays.
 Similar to arrays, but where Arrays use integers as its index, a Hash allows you to use **any object type** as the key.

 Hashes enumerate there values in the order that the corresponding keys are inserted.